 Finally mice are often attracted to the leaves of the living stone.
 A mousetrap or cloching outdoor specimens will offer some protection.

-As living stone plants usually grow in sandy soils they tend not to fall victim to soil-borne fungal diseases.
+As Lithops usually grow in sandy soils they tend not to fall victim to soil-borne fungal diseases.
 They also rarely develop other fungal diseases such as powdery mildew.

 Most problems are caused by overwatering.
 This can lead to leaf damage or rot.
 Too much water can cause leaves to swell and burst, allowing bacterial infections to develop.
-Exposure to colder temperatures can also cause rotting so keep your living stone warm, try not to damage the leaves and water it only when necessary.
+Exposure to colder temperatures when growing can also cause rotting so keep your Lithops warm, try not to damage the leaves and water it only when necessary.

-Finally living stone plants can sometimes suffer from etiolation.
-This is when the plant stretches or warps away from the soil in an attempt to reach the sun.
-Etiolation can be cured by gradually introducing the plant to more light.
+Finally growing Lithops can sometimes suffer from etiolation.
+This is when the succulent stretches or warps away from the soil in an attempt to reach the sun.
+Etiolation can be cured by gradually introducing the succulent to more light.
 While this won’t immediately fix the problem, during the next dormancy cycle the lithops new growth will form against the soil.

 If you are unable to provide enough natural light then a grow lamp will provide a good alternative.
 You don’t have to purchase anything too fancy, a regular standard lamp will do the job just fine.

-Lithops are an attractive and unusual plant that will add interest to any space.
+Lithops are an attractive and unusual succulent that will add interest to any space.

 Lithops are an easy to grow if unusual succulent.
 Ideal for dry, arid gardens lithops will also thrive as a house plant.
 Once established, and properly cared for, you will be rewarded with a reliable, showy plant that adds interest to any space.